The border standoff between India and China in Galwan in 2020 was the worst since the 1999 Kargil War between India and Pakistan.

 IAF role in Kargil War

-The IAF lost MiG-27 strike aircraft flown by Flt Lt Nachiketa on May 27 itself when high-altitude rocket fire caused an engine failure.
-He was captured and made Prisoner of War.
-Despite the threat of Surface to Air Missiles (SAM), Squadron Leader Ajay Ahuja, who was escorting Nachiketa in MiG 21, dropped in an attempt to locate the downed pilot and was shot down by Stinger shoulder-fired missile.
+The IAF lost a MiG-27 strike aircraft flown by Flt Lt Nachiketa on May 27 itself when high-altitude rocket fire caused an engine failure.
+He was captured and made a Prisoner of War.
+Despite the threat of Surface to Air Missiles (SAM), Squadron Leader Ajay Ahuja, who was escorting Nachiketa in a MiG 21, dropped in an attempt to locate the downed pilot and was shot down by a Stinger shoulder-fired missile.

-The next day, SAM attack caused Mi-17 to be shot down, killing all four crew members.
+The next day, a SAM attack caused a Mi-17 to be shot down, killing all four crew members.
 There was no operational infrared flare dispenser on the aircraft.
 The IAF was obliged to review its plan in light of these defeats.

 The helicopters were taken out of offensive missions right away.
-After that, all bombing was done at high height.
+After that, all bombing was done at a high height.
 Laser guided bomb (LGB)-equipped Mirage 2000 aircraft were introduced.
 The other combatants used gravity bombs to launch their strikes.

 During the remainder of the fight, close to 100 SAMs were fired, but no more hits or losses occurred.
 The hard way was taught to IAF.